DusteDdk/FinalKeyGui/README.md

 Todo
 ====
+* Gray systray icon when disconnected
+* Blinking systray icon for countdown and saveaccount dialogs when buttonpress is needed.
+* Add "Don't check for new versions" option.
+* Fix button size in trigger-dialog.
+* Check/Fix tab order on all screens.
 * Make sure that no-cache are sent when asking about updates.
+* Catch banner on connect, use in title.
 * Prevent multiple instances of application at launch.
-* Add "repeat" to icon menu
+* Add "repeat" to both icon menu and main app.
-* Add "search" to icon menu
+* Add "search" to both icon menu and main app.
+* Add Change-banner feature.
+* Add Change-password feature.
-* Add Change-password feature
+* Add "Format Key" feature
+* Add detection of unformatted key.
+* Investigate why disconnecting on windows does not behave as on Linux.